lohjine/evilgitfs/README.md

                         sync frequency of file listing in minutes (default=5) --workers WORKERS     number of threads for git operations (default=5) --git-directory GIT_DIRECTORY
-                        directory for evilgitfs operations and cache storage (default='~/.evilgitfs')
+                        directory for gitfs operations and cache storage (default='~/.gitfs')
 ```

-Evilgitfs requires your [git token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token).
-On startup, evilgitfs will attempt to read environment variable `evilgitfs_gittoken`.
+gitfs requires your [git token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token).
+On startup, gitfs will attempt to read environment variable `gitfs_gittoken`.
 If not set, it will prompt you to enter it.

 ## Unavailable features